frappe/Letters/README.md

 ## Features

-- **Drag-and-drop editor** — build emails from blocks (hero, text, image + text, button, divider, footer) with a live layers panel for reordering and nesting.
+- **Drag-and-drop editor** — build emails from blocks (hero, text, button, divider and other pre-sets) with a live layers panel for reordering and nesting.
-- **Desktop & mobile preview** — toggle between viewports while you design.
 - **Clean HTML output** — a table-based, inline-styled compiler with no MJML dependency, so emails render consistently across inboxes.
 - **Flexible recipients** — send to a manual list or dynamically source recipients from any DocType on your site.
 - **Delivery tracking** — every send creates an Email Send record with per-recipient status via Email Send Recipient.